-- (1) Directive 2004/49/EC aims to improve access to the market for rail transport services by defining common principles for the management, regulation and supervision of railway safety.
-Directive 2004/49/EC also provides for a framework to be put in place to ensure equal conditions for all entities in charge of maintenance for freight wagons through application of the same certification requirements across the Union. - (2) The purpose of the certification system is to provide a framework for the harmonisation of requirements and methods to assess the ability of entities in charge of maintenance across the Union. - (3) Without prejudice to the responsibility of railway undertakings and infrastructure managers for the safe operation of trains, the entity in charge of maintenance should ensure that the freight wagons for which it is in charge of maintenance are in a safe state of running by means of a system of maintenance.
-Taking into account the wide variety of design and maintenance methods, this system of maintenance should be a process-oriented system. - (4) Infrastructure managers need to use freight wagons to transport materials for construction or for infrastructure maintenance activities.
-When they operate freight wagons for this purpose, infrastructure managers do so in the capacity of a railway undertaking.
-The assessment of the infrastructure manager's capacity to operate freight wagons for this purpose should be part of its assessment for a safety authorisation under Article 11 of Directive 2004/49/EC.
+- (1) Directive (EU) 2016/798 aims to improve access to the market for rail transport services by defining common principles for the management, regulation and supervision of railway safety.
+Directive (EU) 2016/798 also provides for a framework to be put in place to ensure equal conditions for all entities in charge of maintenance for vehicles through application of the same certification requirements across the Union. - (2) The purpose of the certification system is to provide a framework for the harmonisation of requirements and methods to assess the ability of entities in charge of maintenance across the Union. - (3) Without prejudice to the responsibility of railway undertakings and infrastructure managers for the safe operation of trains, the entity in charge of maintenance should ensure that the vehicles for which it is in charge of maintenance are in a safe state of running by means of a system of maintenance.
+Taking into account the wide variety of design and maintenance methods, this system of maintenance should be a process-oriented system. - (4) Infrastructure managers need to use vehicles to transport materials for construction or for infrastructure maintenance activities.
+When they operate vehicles for this purpose, infrastructure managers do so in the capacity of a railway undertaking.
+The assessment of the infrastructure manager's capacity to operate vehicles for this